cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

     public GameObject choiceBox;
 ```

 Now let’s get going with the Start() function.
 Here we are just initializing all our variables so that if we look at them before anything has happened it won’t break the game.
 For our parser we need to find the DialogueParser GameObject in the Scene.
 Luckily Unity has a great function for that called Find.
 This finds any GameObject within in our Scene and since we only have one DialogueParser GameObject we don’t have to worry about Unity finding the wrong one.
-After the GameObject is found we then have to get the actual DialogueParser script from the GameObject.
+After the GameObject is found we then have to get the actually DialogueParser script from the GameObject.
 To do this we just use GetComponent().
 Now that we have the DialogueParser script we can get information about each line to show in our text boxes.

 ```csharp
 public class DialogueManager : MonoBehaviour {